Please choose a section by clicking

 French collectors are quite lucky as their country is probably the best place to find an authentic opium pipe or some other opium smokers’ implement because, due to its long colonial history in Indochina, many still extant objects related to this habit settled their course in France in the end.

 On the other hand, opium smoking has been banned in China by each and every emperor, beginning with Yongzheng in 1729 — but with no great avail.
 Things really changed in 1906 due to a stronger legislation and publicized bonfires (auto-da-fe) of smoking devices.
 In the end, the remaining smokers were eradicated on a Six-Years-Plan in 1935, finally followed by the People's Republic in 1949.
-So, almost nothing is left today in China to recall opium smoking.
+So, nowadays, in China almost nothing remains to recall this past-gone opium smoking habit.
 (In any case: exporting artifacts more than 100-years-old from the country is now strictly forbidden).

-Besides French Indochina, it is noteworthy to say that several other countries in South-East Asia also legally tolerated the use of opium — at least for their ethnic Chinese citizens — until very recent years (Thailand: 1960, Cambodia: 1975 and Laos: as late as 2002)
+Besides former French Indochina, it is noteworthy to note that several other countries in South-East Asia also legally tolerated the use of opium — at least for their ethnic Chinese citizens — until very recent years (Thailand: 1960, Cambodia: 1975 and Laos: as late as 2002)

-Even after the ban of the recreative use of opium in France, quite a few amateurs remained active until the 40/50’s.
-(Such as Jean Cocteau, Colette, Pablo Picasso or Joseph Kessel, just to name a few).
+Even after the ban of the recreative use of opium in France, quite a few amateurs remained active behind closed doors until the 40/50’s.
+(Such as Jean Cocteau, Colette, Pablo Picasso or Joseph Kessel – just to name a few).

 Nevertheless, good authentic artifacts are nowadays elusive on the market and much sought after by collectors.
-Gross copies are plentiful in curio shops all over S. E. Asia but even if you have got enough luck to find the real thing, then there is a good chance it will be seized by a Police or Customs officer on embarking or even on arrival at your home airport, as importing opium smoking accessories is still illegal — in principle — in most occidental countries.
+Gross copies are plentiful in curio shops all over S. E. Asia, but even if you had enough luck to find the real thing, then there is a good chance it will be seized by a Police or Customs officer when embarking your flight or even on arrival at your home airport, as importing opium smoking accessories is still illegal — in principle — in most countries.

-After a few weeks, most of these mock-copies of pipes and lamps will find their way to eBay where they are — often in complete bona fide — proposed as real antiques due to sellers’ general lack of knowledge.
+After a few weeks, most of these mock-copies of pipes and lamps born in curio shops will find their way to eBay where they are — often in complete bona fide — proposed as real antiques due to sellers’ general lack of knowledge.
 Here would applies the moto : caveat emptor, i.e: buyer know your stuff!
 But this requires a minimal knowledge on his part.

 Speaking of that, here is a short list of good reference books in english about opium collecting: